4bic/4bic.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Robin Kiplangat.
 I have the following qualities:

-- I rock a great mustache
+- I'm looking forward to rocking a great mustache
 - I'm extremely loyal to my family

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, at least I know within lies a determination and reliability to surmount obstacles, handle obligations and to endeavor for excellence in existence.

+The love, respect, and support of those who continue to impact values as I progress through life still holds.

+I seek strength that would help me balance any tendencies of turning into a self-opinionated moron.

+Nurtured with inborn love of nature and a desire to understand the mysteries of life, am open to new experiences and the dense diversity aspect of being.